hyperhq/docs.hyper.sh-hyper/Feature/snapshot.md

     $ hyper snapshot create --name new_snapshot --volume vol-2skg12da
     new_snapshot is created

+New volumes can be created based on an existing snapshot.
+The new volume begins as an exact replica of the original snapshot, e.g. cannot increase or shrink the size.

 Snapshots are constrained to the region in which they are created.
-You can create new volumes from existing snapshots in the same region.The new volume begins as an exact replica of the original snapshot, e.g. cannot increase or shrink the size.
+You can create new volumes from existing snapshots in the same region.